| Title: | Mining Frequent Sequences |

 Undefined values are not included in the counts, e.g. the mingap

 of a sequence with one element only.
-Thus, except for times
+Thus, except for times and

-the counts (per item or itemset) always add up to less than
+gaps the counts (per item or itemset) always add up to less than

-or equal the number of sequences, i.e. length(x)
+or equal the number of sequences, i.e. length(x).

 Christian Buchta